AyushJain11-h/linux_shell_commands/README.md

 ---

-## 🎯 Who Should Use These Notes?

-These Linux notes are especially useful for:

-- Beginners learning Linux
-- DevOps Engineers
-- System Administrators
-- Cloud Engineers
-- Site Reliability Engineers (SREs)
-- Students preparing for Linux interviews
-- Anyone working with servers or terminal environments

----

 ## 🚀 Why Linux is Important for DevOps

 Linux is the backbone of modern DevOps and cloud infrastructure.
 Most tools and platforms used in DevOps run on Linux, including: